Select the tab

 https://DOMAIN_AUTOMATION/v1/device_tasks?pageSize=10

-Endpoint URL for Automation with pageSize parameter.
-Use the domain according to the location of your ESET PROTECT/ESET Inspect Server (EU, DE, US, JPN, CA).
+The endpoint URL for Automation with the pageSize parameter; use the domain according to the location of your ESET PROTECT/ESET Inspect Server (EU, DE, US, JPN, CA).

 For the pageSize parameter, we use 10 as an example.
 For more details, see Pagination.